ECP-copa/CabanaMD/README.md

 Build instructions are available for both CPU and GPU

 ## CPU Build
-After building Kokkos and Cabana for GPU:
+After building Kokkos and Cabana for CPU:
 ```
 # Change directories as needed
 export KOKKOS_INSTALL_DIR=$HOME/install/kokkos